Nursing School Preparation - Experience

 - Internship Opportunities in Health & Medicine

 - Get involved in a healthcare cause that excites you.
-There may be internship or job opportunities that involve everything from translating in a foreign language to getting paid to assist emergency room professionals with the administrative details of patient care with the CEP America Scribe Program.
+There may be internship or job opportunities that involve everything from translating in a foreign language to getting paid to assist emergency room professionals with the administrative details of patient care with a Scribe Program.

 - Explore health related programs abroad.